Banjee: Related terms

 Homo thug is a more recent and more popular term which is nearly synonymous with banjee.
-However, homo thug does imply that the man in question is primarily homosexual.
-In contrast, a banjee might be bisexual or only have opportunistic homosexual sex with men when women are unavailable—a theme in many of the pornographic films mentioned above.
+However, homo thug implies that the man in question is primarily homosexual.
+In contrast, a banjee might be bisexual or only have opportunistic homosexual sex with men when women are unavailable—a theme in many of the pornographic films that reference the term.

 Gayngsta, a portmanteau derived from gay and gangsta, is another recent coinage.
 It has mostly been used in relation to the underground LGBT hip hop scene as shown in the documentary Pick Up the Mic and featured in the "Homorevolution Tour 2007" with these artists.
 While easily discernible in writing, pronunciation is barely discernible from gangsta.
 (Note: To pronounce gayngsta differently from gangsta, one has to either draw out the first syllable, accent it, create a stop after it, or take care to pronounce it as gay and the rest of the word as ngster.
 As all of these options run contrary to the flow of conversational English, it seems unlikely this term will see much use outside of writing.)

-Banjee girl is heard so rarely that it is difficult to define.
+Banjee girl is rarely used, making it difficult to define.
 In discussing a fashion show in Paris, one reviewer wrote in 2005:

 The low-rise skirt in denim is the first of its kind seen on the Paris runways.
 What is now clear to me is that no self-respecting Banjee Latina, or ghetto-fabulous "Shamecka-girl" or high rolling white chick will be ever able to resist its urban appeal.

-Several examples of the use of the term banjee girl exist in the blogosphere but it has rarely, if ever, made it into print or mass media.
-Exceptions include RuPaul's Billboard charting single "Back to My Roots", which includes the term in a list of hair fashions, an episode of the 2014 season of RuPaul's Drag Race and Sharaya J, whose 2013 debut single was called "BANJI"; she also used the name for her production company when she split from Missy Elliott's label The Goldmind Inc. in 2016.
+Several examples of the use of the term banjee girl exist in the blogosphere, but it has rarely appeared in print or mass media.
+Exceptions include RuPaul's Billboard charting single "Back to My Roots", which includes the term in a list of hair fashions, an episode of the 2014 season of RuPaul's Drag Race, and Sharaya J, whose 2013 debut single was called "BANJI"; she also used the name for her production company when she split from Missy Elliott's label The Goldmind Inc. in 2016.

 In the 1990 documentary film Paris is Burning, banjee girl and banjee boy were used in comparable frequency.
-Coupled with the film's focus on the ball culture, an inextricably-connected transgender and drag subculture of 1980s New York City, this lends itself to a contextual definition of those performers impersonating females and attempting to exhibit the ultimately judged quality of holistic visual verisimilitude—"realness".
+Coupled with the film's focus on ball culture, an inextricably-connected transgender and drag subculture of 1980s New York City, this lends itself to a contextual definition of those performers impersonating females and attempting to exhibit the ultimately judged quality of holistic visual verisimilitude—"realness".